NASW 70th Anniversary Member Album

 Can I choose what information prints in the publication?

 The only information that is included in the publication is your name and your chapter, along with your story and photo.
 No contact information is printed.
-When you call to update your contact information, it will only be used to update your NASW member record for use only by NASW.
-You may revoke consent for your story and/or photo to appear any time before 1/17/2025 by contacting PCI’s customer service helpdesk at 1-800-982-1590 / customerservice@publishingconcepts.com.
+When members called to update their contact information, that will only be used to update NASW member records for use only by NASW.
+Members may revoke consent for their story and/or photo to appear any time before 1/17/2025 by contacting PCI’s customer service helpdesk at 1-800-982-1590 / customerservice@publishingconcepts.com.

 I updated my information but need some more time to think about what experience to share.